Lombard Minor Guardianship Lawyers

 Illinois Guardianship of a Minor

 In Illinois, guardianship of a minor is addressed in Probate Court, outside of the Family and Parentage Courts.
 The appointment of a legal guardian does not interfere with the custodial rights of the natural parents.
 Guardianship may be necessary when a child's biological or legal parents are unable to provide care for the child because they are deceased, missing, incarcerated, etc.).
 A guardian of the person, often a relative but not always, is appointed by the court and becomes responsible for meeting the child's daily needs and providing for their well-being.
 The guardian may be required to provide regular reports to the court regarding the child's condition.
 A person or organization may also be appointed as the guardian of the child's estate, and they will have the authority to manage the child's financial affairs and assets until the child reaches adulthood.

 Guardianship of an adult can be established if the adult is disabled or becomes physically or mentally incapacitated.
 If a person is named as the guardian of the person for an adult, they will be responsible for that person's healthcare, living situation, and other personal concerns.
 In cases where adults are unable to manage their own fiscal affairs, guardianship over that person's estate may be granted.
 In these cases, more frequent reporting to the Courts is usually required.

 At Mevorah Law Offices LLC, our attorneys are experienced in handling all types of guardianship cases and helping clients satisfy the often complicated orders of the Court.
 Contact us at 630-932-9100630-932-9100 today.
-We offer free initial consultations, evening and weekend appointments, and five convenient office locations in Lombard, Bloomingdale, St. Charles, Naperville, and Chicago.
+We offer free initial consultations, evening and weekend appointments, and four convenient office locations in Lombard, Bloomingdale, Naperville, and Chicago.